fairwaves/um-docs/markdown/Software configuration manual.markdown

 consists of two elements:

-  - **Base Transceiver Station (BTS)** responsible for carrying out radio communications between the network and the MS,it handles speech encoding, encryption, multiplexing (TDMA), and modulation/demodulation of the radio signals.
+  - **Base Transceiver Station (BTS)** is responsible for carrying out radio communications between the network and the MS. It handles speech encoding, encryption, multiplexing (TDMA), and modulation/demodulation of the radio signals.

   - **Base Station Controller (BSC)** handles allocation of radio channels, frequency administration, power and signal measurements from the MS, and handovers from one BTS to another.